 Interact with a user as much as possible to make them feel support and trust, show them you are interested in their satisfaction with your product.

-Money back guarantee is another marketing strategy which is used by some developers selling their WP products.
+Money-back guarantee is another marketing strategy that is used by some developers selling their WP products.

 What are the risks for a developer (a product or service provider)?

-If you provide both a free trial and money back guarantee services, you can be sure that a free trial period decreases the amount of cancellations and refunds.
+If you provide both a free trial and money-back guarantee services, you can be sure that a free trial period decreases the number of cancellations and refunds.
 You give customers enough time to try a product and decide whether it meets their needs and purposes without paying for it in advance.

-As you’ve probably understood, we consider a free trial to be more effective than a money back guarantee strategy when it comes to WordPress marketing.
-If you’ve got any concerns as for the efficiency of free trial marketing strategy, just take your time to learn the sales statistic from any trusted resources you prefer.
+As you’ve probably understood, we consider a free trial to be more effective than a money-back guarantee strategy when it comes to WordPress marketing.
+If you’ve got any concerns as to the efficiency of a free trial marketing strategy, just take your time to learn the sales statistic from any trusted resources you prefer.
 Compare the WP products offered with a free trial period and those that are sold just without any demo or trial available.
-You’ll be able to count the approximate revenue of both products developers and then compare and evaluate the level of every developer’s profit by your own.
+You’ll be able to count the approximate revenue of both product developers and then compare and evaluate the level of every developer’s profit on your own.